 The body is usually able to reabsorb collections of blood, although it may take several days to weeks to do so.
 However, a hematoma sometimes ruptures rather than being resorbed.
-Rupture usually occurs within the first few days after injury, but sometimes rupture occurs months later.
+Rupture usually occurs within the first few days after injury, but sometimes rupture occurs later, occasionally even months later.
 Rupture of a hematoma of the spleen (see Spleen Injury) or liver (see Liver Injury) can cause life-threatening bleeding into the abdominal cavity.
 Rupture of a hematoma of the wall of the intestine can allow intestinal contents to leak into the abdomen and cause peritonitis.
 Intestinal wall hematomas sometimes form a scar when they heal.
 This scarring rarely can cause narrowing of the intestine at that spot that leads to intestinal obstruction, typically years later.

 People usually have abdominal pain or tenderness.
 However, pain is often mild, and the person may not notice or complain about it because of other more painful injuries (such as fractures) or because the person is not fully conscious (for example, because of a head injury, substance abuse, or shock).
 Pain from a spleen injury sometimes radiates to the left shoulder.
 Pain from a small intestinal tear is minimal at first but worsens steadily.
 People with a kidney or bladder injury may have blood in the urine.

 People who have lost a large amount of blood may have